CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Configure-Integrations/Update-Cloud-Activation-Key.md

 toc: 3
 ---

-You use the cloud activation key (called the *config-key*) to access the cloud services, not the authorization keys you use for configuring the CLI.
-NVIDIA provides the key when you set up your premises.
+NVIDIA provides a cloud activation key when you set up your premises.
+You use the cloud activation key (called the *config-key*) to access the cloud services.
+Note that these authorization keys are different from the ones you use to configure the CLI.

-On occasion, you might want to update your cloud service activation key.
-For example, if you mistyped the key during installation and now your existing key does not work, or you received a new key for your premises from NVIDIA.
+On occasion, you might want to update your cloud service activation key---for example, if you mistyped the key during installation and now your existing key does not work, or you received a new key for your premises from NVIDIA.

 Update the activation key using the NetQ CLI: